-• School-sponsored class trips; Formal/semi-formal dances/prom assignment, citation, or fails to fulfill an assigned consequence, he/she may lose one or all of the aforementioned privileges for the remainder of the school year or a defined period of time, as per the Differentiated Discipline System.
+School-sponsored class trips; Formal/semi-formal dances/prom

+If a student receives no further disciplinary office referrals resulting in the assignment of a consequence during the twenty days of denied privilege(s), he/she may resume the privilege(s).
+If a student has a subsequent suspension, evening (3-hour) detention assignment, citation, or fails to fulfill an assigned consequence, he/she may lose one or all of the aforementioned privileges for the remainder of the school year or a defined period of time, as per the Differentiated Discipline System.
 In most cases, any fees paid for activities cannot be refunded.